NativeScript/NativeScript/tests/app/ui/tab-view/tab-view.md

 previous_url: /ApiReference/ui/tab-view/HOW-TO
 ---
 # TabView
-The TabView is a component, which allows to navigate between different views in the same page.
+The TabView is a component, which allows to navigate between different views.
 The general behaviour of the TabView component is to load its items on demand.
 This means that every TabViewItem view will be loaded when it is shown and will be unloaded when it disappears.
 Respectively loaded and unloaded events will be fired while showing or hiding each view.
 However, there are some specifics for each platform(iOS and Android), which are described in the notes below.

 > Note (iOS specific): `UITabBarController` is used in the implementation, which means that only one `TabViewItem` can be shown at a given time and only one needs to be loaded.
 When the user selects a new `TabViewItem`, we load the new item and unload the previous one.